New Build Lawn Problems

 In severely compacted soil, water sits on the surface rather than draining through.
 Roots can’t penetrate more than a few centimetres.
 The grass becomes entirely dependent on surface moisture and shallow nutrients, making it vulnerable to drought and quick to yellow.

-You can test for compaction by pushing a screwdriver into the soil.
-In healthy soil, it slides in easily.
+In healthy soil, a screwdriver slides in easily.
 In compacted new build soil, you’ll struggle to push it more than a few centimetres without significant force.

 Drainage Disasters